darshan3104/yakshagana-loka-project-70/README.md

 **Hilt** is implemented to manage dependency lifecycles across the application, significantly reducing boilerplate code and enhancing modularity.

 ### B. Artificial Intelligence Integration
-A core innovation is the integration of the **Gemini 1.5 Flash** model.
+A core innovation is the integration of **OpenRouter REST APIs** (utilizing models like GPT-4o-mini).
 By utilizing generative AI, the application provides real-time "Dialogue Explanations."
 This feature analyzes Talamaddale (dialogue-centric) transcripts and generates cultural and narrative contexts, making the art form more accessible to non-experts.

 ### C. Media and Geospatial Services
 - **Media3 (ExoPlayer):** Provides a robust foundation for the 'Talamaddale Radio' feature, supporting high-fidelity audio playback.